securewithsam/Network/Palo Alto/first-time-setup.md

 ### Setting up PA-220

 #### If you dont know the password:
-As the firewall is booting up, type "maint" into CLI via console port and then you can choose the option: Reset to Factory Default.
+Connect via console port and reboot the device , once you see the screen asking you to enter "Maint" do so and hit enter , then you can choose the option: Reset to Factory Default.

 #### Step 1: Login to CLI and setup MGMT IP
 ```sh